Learn how the One Big Beautiful Act affects student loans.

 If you have a credit balance remaining after tuition is covered, you can request a refund and use the money to buy books.

 You can submit this online form that will go directly to the AAP Registration Office.
-For EPP students, contact the EPP Registration Office directly.

 Johns Hopkins is approved by the Maryland Higher Education Commission for the training of veterans and the widows and children of deceased veterans under the provisions of the various federal laws pertaining to veterans’ educational benefits.
 Information about veterans’ benefits is available here.
 Find more information on veterans’ education benefits here.